-City Year’s main task is to work closely with students who are most at risk for dropping out of school.
+City Year’s main task is to work closely with students who are most at risk of dropping out of school.
 Volunteers are organized into teams of 8-15, then sent to mentor children ages elementary to high school.
-City Year participants aren’t paid, but do receive a stipend for living expenses and $5,500 towards their own education after 10 months.
+City Year participants aren’t paid but do receive a stipend for living expenses and $5,500 towards their own education after 10 months.

 Granted, a very small percentage of people are going to have success with this great idea for those who don’t know what to do after college.
 But if you’ve always dreamed of competing on Survivor, Big Brother, The Amazing Race, or another popular reality show, now is the time to do it.

 Even if you don’t harbor a desire to spend five decades of your life teaching children, spending a school year as a teacher could offer you the opportunity to think about what it is you really want to do while earning a decent income.
 Believe it or not, there are quite a few teaching opportunities for those who are not certified in education.
-If private school interests you, check out opportunities with various Classical schools or parochial schools nationwide.
-If you like the idea of teaching to make a difference, Teach for America is a great program that places teachers in high-need schools, usually in inner city areas.
-And if you decide teaching is for you after all, Teach for America will help you receive your teacher certification and/or pursue further studies in education.
+If private school interests you, check out opportunities with various classical or parochial schools nationwide.
+If you like the idea of teaching to make a difference, Teach for America is a great program that places teachers in high-need schools, usually in inner-city areas.
+And if you decide teaching is for you, after all, Teach for America will help you receive your teacher certification and/or pursue further studies in education.